-Jesus first answers with a warning about not being mislead.
+Jesus first answers with a warning about not being misled.
 Who will mislead Jesus' disciples?
 Who is he warning them about?

 Jesus is warning them - and all of us - about so many charlatans who were and have been predicting the end of the world.
 He is also speaking about those who claimed to be the Messiah in the coming years following Jesus' leaving this world.

 You see, this notion that the world will end after the Messiah comes is not a new one.
-So many sectarian preachers have taught this over the centuries.
-Even when Jesus walked the earth, the prevailing sectarian Jewish teachers were preaching that the Messiah will come soon and after he does, the world will end.
+So many preachers have taught this over the centuries.
+Even when Jesus walked the earth, the prevailing temple teachers were preaching that the Messiah will come soon and after he does, the world will end.

 This is why Jesus said, "but this is not the end."

-Of course, this 'end-of-days' teaching regarding the end of the world was then assumed by many Christian sectarian teachers, who have variously been preaching for centuries that Jesus will come again and when he does, the world will end.
+Of course, this doomsday doctrine predicting end of the world has been preached for centuries that Jesus will come again and when he does, the world will end.
 Or the world will end and then he comes.

 Yes, there are variations to this teaching.
-For example, the sectarian Jewish teachers were not saying that Jesus was the Messiah.
+For example, the temple teachers were not saying that Jesus was the Messiah.
 They were still waiting for the Messiah.
-And of course, when sectarian Christian teachers assumed this teaching, they merely added Jesus as the Messiah, but then he had to come again.
+And of course, when Roman Catholic teachers assumed this teaching, they merely added Jesus as the Messiah, but then he had to come again.

 So it is virtually the same teaching.
 And this is why Peter, James, and John took Jesus aside to ask this question of Jesus.
-Because of the sectarian Jewish teaching, they were assuming Jesus was predicting the end of the world as so many others were at that time.
+Because of this long-standing doctrine, they were assuming Jesus was predicting the end of the world as so many others were at that time.

 But Jesus was not doing this.
 He was not predicting the end of the world.
 This is why he was warning them about the false predictions of so many other charlatan teachers.

-For a period of over sixty years - from about 60 A.D. to about 120 A.D. - the Romans slaughtered the Jewish people in what is now referred to as the Jewish-Roman Wars.
+For a period of over sixty years - from about 60 A.D. to about 120 A.D. - the Romans slaughtered the Judean people in what is now referred to as the Jewish-Roman Wars.

 The problem with this description is that the Jewish-Roman Wars were more genocide than warfare.
 The Jews had very few weapons while the Romans had legions of well-armed soldiers.
 The Jews were outnumbered and out-weaponized by a long shot.

-But the Jewish people kept rebelling against the cruel Roman rule.
-So whenever there was a rebellion by the Jewish people, the Romans would respond by basically slaughtering that town or region.
-This included, around 66 A.D., Jerusalem.
+But the Judean people kept rebelling against the cruel Roman rule.
+So whenever there was a rebellion by the Judean people, the Romans would respond by basically slaughtering that town or region.
+This began around 66 CE in Jerusalem.